Meduzz/tree/README.md

 I dont care about lightning speed.
 I dont care about memory consumtion, I only want my tree.

-PS. note that the regex parser will panic on a bad pattern. xoxo
+PS. note that the regex parser no longer panics on a bad pattern.